Greensboro Divorce Lawyers

 At least one spouse must have been a resident of North Carolina for at least six months before filing for divorce.
 Understanding these basic principles is crucial for anyone considering divorce in Greensboro, as it sets the stage for navigating the process effectively.

-What is an Uncontested Divorce in North Carolina?
+What Types of Divorce Are Available in North Carolina?

-An uncontested divorce in North Carolina is a no-fault divorce that involves both spouses agreeing to the terms of the separation.
-This case includes child custody, child support, spousal support, and how to divide marital property.
+- Uncontested Divorce - An uncontested divorce in North Carolina is a no-fault divorce where both spouses agree to the terms of the separation, including child custody, child support, spousal support, and property division.
+An uncontested divorce generally takes less time to resolve than a contested divorce, and usually costs less in terms of legal fees.

 How Long Does a Divorce Take in North Carolina?